Due to COVID-19 restrictions, we will not be accepting swab samples from the alleged father until further notice.

 “Invasive” vs. “Non-Invasive” tests

 Unlike amniocentesis and chorionic villus sampling, which involve insertion of a long needle into the abdomen or a catheter through the cervix, OUR TEST is 100% SAFE for both the baby and mother.
 The simple blood draw can be done by any qualified nurse or doctor eliminating the need for a costly procedure by an OBGYN.
 We need blood samples from the mother and either Blood Samples or Nail Samples for the Alleged Father.

 Why this test is ideal for you

 - Fast results – your DNA report will be ready in just 10-15 working days from when your samples reach the laboratory.

-- Get answers early on in the pregnancy – The test can be carried out at 7 weeks from conception (this means you will be in your 7th week of pregnancy, starting from the first day of your last menstrual period).You can use our pregnancy calculator to work out your dates.
+- Get answers early on in the pregnancy – The test can be carried out from 7 weeks pregnant (please refer to your dating scan).You can use our pregnancy calculator to work out your dates.

 - Save time and money – our process is fast and easy; no need to make appointments with an OBGYN for invasive procedures, saving on medical bills and valuable time.